 The mountains can be a dangerous place throughout the year.
 The Met Office, in conjunction with the Welsh Assembly Government, British Mountaineering Council, Mountain Leader Training and Sports Wales, have produced a series of short videos on the skills you will need throughout the year and how to stay safe on the mountains.

-You can also access our mountain forecasts while you are out and about via your mobile phone.
+You can also access our mountain forecasts while you are out and about via your Weather services.